eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/dsl.md

 ### SD-JWT-VC Templating: Transforming Raw Data with Definitions

-The library introduces a powerful **templating capability**, enabling the generation of an **`SdJwtObject` directly from raw JSON data**, using an **`SdJwtDefinition` as a blueprint**.
-This mechanism automates the intricate process of applying selective disclosure rules and structuring claims according to a predefined schema.
+The library provides a powerful **templating capability** that generates an **`SdJwtObject` directly from raw JSON data** using an **`SdJwtDefinition` as a template**.
+This feature automates the process of applying selective disclosure rules to your credential data according to a predefined schema.

+Key benefits of this approach:

-This approach eliminates the need for manual invocation of `sdClaim`, `objClaim`, or `arrClaim` for each individual field.
-Instead, you supply your raw credential data as a standard `JsonObject`, and the `SdJwtDefinition` automatically determines:
+1. **Simplified Code**: No need to manually call `sdClaim`, `objClaim`, or `arrClaim` for each field
+2. **Automatic Processing**: Supply raw credential data as a standard `JsonObject`, and the template handles the rest
+3. **Consistent Rules Application**: The `SdJwtDefinition` determines:

-1.  **Claim Inclusion**: Only claims present in both your raw data and the `SdJwtDefinition` are processed.
+   - Which claims to include (only processes claims present in both data and definition)
-2.  **Selective Disclosure Status**: If the `SdJwtDefinition` designates a claim as selectively disclosable, it's automatically converted into an SD-JWT digest.
-Otherwise, it's included directly in the payload.
-3.  **Correct Nesting**: Nested objects and arrays within your raw data are automatically mapped to their corresponding structured claims in the `SdJwtObject`, adhering to the definition's hierarchy.
-4.  **Automatic `vct` Inclusion**: The `vct` (Verifiable Credential Type) claim, essential for SD-JWT-VCs, is automatically sourced from the `SdJwtDefinition`'s metadata and included as a non-selectively disclosable claim.

-This significantly streamlines the credential issuance process, ensuring the generated SD-JWT-VC consistently adheres to its defined type and disclosure policies without requiring repetitive manual configuration.

-The core of this functionality resides within the `DefinitionBasedSdJwtObjectBuilder`, which functions as the template engine.
-For enhanced usability, a top-level helper function, `sdJwtVc`, encapsulates this builder, allowing for swift `SdJwtObject` creation from your raw data.
-You can also enforce strict adherence, causing the process to fail if type mismatches or other inconsistencies are detected between your raw data and the definition.
+   - Whether claims should be selectively disclosable (based on the definition)
+   - How to handle nested structures (objects and arrays)
+   - Automatic inclusion of the required `vct` claim from the definition's metadata

+The `DefinitionBasedSdJwtObjectBuilder` class powers this functionality, with the convenient `sdJwtVc` helper function providing a simple interface.
+You can enable strict validation to ensure your data matches the definition exactly.

 Consider the following comparison to illustrate the efficiency of this templating approach: